senkrad76/Anidea-for-SmartThings/README.md

 Bucket was a dummy name I used for a Developer Workspace project, forgetting that it was not possible to rename it once created.
 It is an example app to work with the [Anidea for WebHook Wrapper](#anidea-for-webhook-wrapper).
 What it actually does may vary over time.

 ## SmartThings Capabilities
 This is a simple PHP script to pull the latest list of capabilities from the SmartThings REST API.
 As there are over two hundred capabilities the list is cached for two days.
-The script uses the [Anidea for WebHook Wrapper](#anidea-for-webhook-wrapper) just because it can (it is actually only used for one HTTPS GET).
+The script uses the [Anidea for WebHook Wrapper](#anidea-for-webhook-wrapper) just because it can.

 It requires a Personal Access Token from <https://account.smartthings.com/tokens>.
 One with scope to access custom capabilities will work (so might others but they haven't been checked).